This Woman Found a Tool That Pays Her to Save Energy (She’s Made Over $6K)

 Well, it was more than a little.
 When her husband returned home from a 12-hour work shift, he found their four-bedroom, ranch-style house in Victorville, California, seeped in water.

-Here’s what they figured out happened: The couple had recently adopted Sitka, a kitten.
+Here’s what the McDermott’s figured out happened: The couple had recently adopted Sitka, a kitten.
 Sitka had a toy that became his pride and joy: a small ball, the size you’d golf with, adorned with a fuzzy tail.
 Because he couldn’t fit the ball in his mouth, he carried it around by the tail.

 Well, while stalking around one day, Sitka accidentally dropped the toy in the master bathroom sink.
 The ball lodged into the drain, and he couldn’t get it out.
 While fumbling around, he somehow turned the sink turned on.